 - USDA loan.
-The US Department of Agriculture mortgage program was designed for low to medium income borrowers looking to purchase a home in a rural area.
+The US Department of Agriculture mortgage program was designed for low- to medium-income borrowers looking to purchase a home in a rural area.
 There’s no down payment needed for USDA loans, but borrowers may need to invest in private mortgage insurance (PMI).

 Conventional loans offer both fixed- and adjustable-rate terms to help you finance the purchase of your home.
 But they also have stricter lending criteria than government-backed loans.
 Find out more about mortgages and if a conventional loan is for you.

-Frequently asked questions about conventional mortgage loans
+Common questions about conventional mortgages

 Ask an Expert